Loginistaken/Orb-Mint-Multi-blockchain-Compatible-Coin/whitepaper.md

     Enable hardware-flag awareness (e.g., AVX2, NEON) to optimize low-energy devices dynamically.

-    AI Integration: Orbimint is engineered to seamlessly connect with artificial intelligence systems.
+    AI Integration: Orb-Mint-Multi-blockchain-Compatible-Coin is engineered to seamlessly connect with artificial intelligence systems.
     Through off-chain AI logic,
-    Orbimint can enhance its blockchain protocols, enabling smarter contract execution, real-time data processing,and predictive analysis.
+    Orb-Mint-Multi-blockchain-Compatible-Coin can enhance its blockchain protocols, enabling smarter contract execution, real-time data processing,and predictive analysis.
 This allows the blockchain to intelligently adjust to emerging AI models, ensuring a future-proof ecosystem.

-    Scalability and Adaptability: Designed to grow with the needs of Web3 applications, Orbimint is capable of supporting decentralized applications (dApps), smart contracts, and tokenized ecosystems at scale.
+    Scalability and Adaptability: Designed to grow with the needs of Web3 applications, Orb-Mint-Multi-blockchain-Compatible-Coin is capable of supporting decentralized applications (dApps), smart contracts, and tokenized ecosystems at scale.
 Its modular design allows for continuous upgrades without disrupting the core functionality, ensuring that Orbimint remains compatible with the latest advancements in blockchain and AI technologies.